Stephen James Bennett

 Stephen (James) Bennett (known as Stephen Bennett) is an English musician, writer and film maker born in Skelmersdale, Lancashire.
-He plays various keyboards, drums and the guitar.
+He plays various keyboards, drums and guitar.
 He first came to public attention in the band LaHost in the 1980s as part of the New wave of progressive rock who had headlined at the Marquee Club in London.

 Since the Lahost split, Bennett has pursued music careers with his own band The Fire Thieves, and worked with Tim Bowness and the band Henry Fool.
 He also sang and played keyboards on two of The Opium Cartel albums.
 He plays keyboards in No-Man with Steven Wilson and Tim Bowness.

 His 2014 collaboration with Tim Bowness, Abandoned Dancehall Dreams reached number 18 in the UK Rock Chart.
 A co-composed track from the album, Smiler at 50, was nominated for a Prog magazine award in 2014.

 Another collaboration with Tim Bowness, Stupid things that mean the world reached number 10 in the UK Rock Chart.